 Does Market Timing Work?

-Many investors believe there may be a way to predict when to buy and sell securities by studying the long-term historical performance of stocks.
-If it were possible to anticipate when the unusually high or low returns might begin or end, an investor could conceivably earn higher returns by selling or buying securities at advantageous times.
+Many investors believe there may be a way to accurately predict when to buy and sell securities by studying the long-term historical performance of stocks.
+If it were possible to anticipate when unusually high or low returns might begin or end, an investor could conceivably earn higher returns by selling or buying securities at advantageous times.
 This is called “market timing.”

-Although long term gains from market timing are highly unlikely, there will always be some investors who have positive results from timing activities particularly in the short run.
-The danger is the leap of logic which presumes that the good market timing result is caused by superior predictive ability rather than random chance.
+Although market timing is highly unlikely to produce long-term gains, there will always be success stories about investors who have racked up spectacular gains from short-term market predictions.
+The danger is the leap of logic that presumes that a positive market-timing result is caused by superior predictive ability rather than by random chance.

 One reason is that it is promoted heavily by active investment advisors and Wall Street pundits.
 The multi-billion dollar investment industry requires clients to believe the illusion that it is possible to successfully identify and profit from market trends.
 This business model generates hefty fees from a false promise as it actively works against clients’ prospects for long-term portfolio growth.

 Investors would do better to take off their blinders and examine why market timing is a hollow strategy.
 Tp put it directly, market timing simply is not a reliably predictive tool.
 To get it right, one would have to identify precise turning points in the market before they occur, in order to profit from short-term events and avoid downturns.
-This requires perfect foresight, data and timing.
+This would require perfect foresight and skillfully timed execution.
 Yes, investors may say, but sometimes it works, right?
 Yes, sometimes market timing schemes work, but investment fees, taxes and human emotion work against long-term success.
 Still, it is easier for many investors to believe in something that is impossible but plausible than to take a hard look at evidence that may dash their hopes.